Habrador/Computational-geometry/README.md

 **Ear Clipping**

 Can currently only handle holes - not hole-in-holes.
 But it has optimizations to get a better looking triangulation.
+The Ear Clipping algorithm is borrowing ideas from Delaunay triangulation to get nicer looking triangles.
+So if you encounter problems with this algorithm (because of some edge-case) you can always try the Constrained Delaunay algorithm - they should give the same result.
+I believe Constrained Delaunay is more robust because you don't have to connect the holes with invisible seams.

 A visualization of this algorithm can be found here: https://www.youtube.com/watch?v=mw8aLh_lPoo